robmeijerink/dockerlamp/README.md

 _**DATABASE**_

-Define which MySQL or MariaDB Version you would like to use.
+Define which MySQL or MariaDB version you would like to use.

-_**MYSQL_DATA_DIR**_

-This is MySQL data directory.
-The default value for this is `./data/mysql`.
-All your MySQL data files will be stored here.

 _**MYSQL_LOG_DIR**_